IBM/SalesEnablement-L4-watsonx-AssistantForZ/docs/Setup/publishDeploy.md

 # Publishing and deploying your assistant

 To this point, acting as an Assistant Builder, you have built out the assistant, configured conversational search, and added skills and automations.
 While doing so, you have been testing your assistant using the **preview** capability of AI Assistant Builder.
 The **preview** capability is a closed environment for experimenting with prompts.

-Once your assistant is finalized, you can publish it to make it available to end-users.
+After your assistant is finalized, you can publish it to make it available to end-users.
 Each assistant you create comes with two **environments**:
 *draft* and *live*.
 You have been configuring your assistant in the draft environment.
 Each environment has its own set of IDs, URLs, and service credentials that can be referenced by external services.

 The **Environments** page in the AI assistant builder has tabs for managing both the **Draft environment** and the **Live environment**: